GranatenHund/KeyboardHobbyShop/README.md

 Make sure yo have flask installed in your Python Environment.

+This is a basic template for a web shop.

 Steps:

     -Download the entire folder, you can put it anywhere in your Pc as long as it is in Local Disk(C:).